devgeniem/bulmally/components/tabs/tabs.md

 ### SCSS

-The only thing we give style here is the hidden state of the panels.
-We leave further customizations for you.
+The only styling required is the hidden state of the panels.
+This is done by using the _"hidden"_ attribute as the CSS selector.

 ```
 .bulmally-tabs {